BOARD OF DIRECTORS

-Beth Gall has been a high school classroom teacher for the past 34 years.
-She began teaching Earth Science in Culpeper in 1983 when she and her husband, Paul, made their home in Rappahannock County.
-She has just retired after 26 years at Rappahannock County High School where she taught Earth Science, Environmental Science, Horticulture and Service Learning.
+Beth Gall was a high school classroom teacher for 34 years.
+She taught Earth Science in Culpeper in 1983 when she and her husband, Paul, made their home in Rappahannock County.
+She retired after 26 years at Rappahannock County High School where she taught Earth Science, Environmental Science, Horticulture, and Service Learning.
 She graduated from Va.
 Tech with a Bachelor of Science degree in Forestry and Wildlife Management and acquired her teaching license from the University of Mary Washington.
 Her students had many opportunities to work with many Rappahannock community members.
-Environmental science students sampled the Thornton River, surveyed and studied the school’s wooded plot in Woodville and identified plant species at a pond in Laurel Mills.
-Service learning students volunteered at the Food Pantry, the Rappahannock Historical Society and fire departments or rescue squads in Sperryville, Amissville and Washington.
-Horticulture students learned from local residents at Waterpenny Farm, Sunnyside Farm and Green Comfort School of Herbal Medicine, to name a few.
+Environmental science students sampled the Thornton River, surveyed and studied the school’s wooded plot in Woodville, and identified plant species at a pond in Laurel Mills.
+Service learning students volunteered at the Food Pantry, the Rappahannock Historical Society and fire departments or rescue squads in Sperryville, Amissville, and Washington.
+Horticulture students learned from local residents at Waterpenny Farm, Sunnyside Farm, and Green Comfort School of Herbal Medicine, to name a few.

-Beth has 2 daughters who were born and raised in Rappahannock County, attended Rappahannock County schools and Rapp Nature Camp.
-Rachel is an ELL teacher in Frederick County, VA.
-And Hannah is a nurse-manager in the NICU at UVA Hospital.
+Beth has two daughters who were born and raised in Rappahannock County and attended Rappahannock County schools and Rapp Nature Camp.
+Rachel is an ELL teacher in Loudoun County, VA, and Hannah is a nurse in the NICU at UVA Hospital.

 Erin Platt, Board Member